sallydabbah/simple-api/README.md

   "body": "quia et suscipit\nsuscipit recusandae consequuntur expedita et cum\nreprehenderit molestiae ut ut quas totam\nnostrum rerum est autem sunt rem eveniet architecto"
 }
 ```
-this is going to be our source **dataset** that we will send to the RestAPI endpoint.
+this is going to be our source **dataset** that we will send to the RestAPI endpoint,this Json is saved in Blob Storage but it can be on-premise/another cloud storage account.

+## Goals of this demo:

+Attach dataset as an input for the Rest Call dynamically.

 ## Building Pipeline:

 1. create a pipeline in ADF like so: